 A couple of important steps can help ensure that your newborn is on the right track.

 At home: Put safety gates at the tops and bottoms of the stairs.
 Install window guards so your child can’t fall out.
-Put safety rails on his bed.
+Put safety rails on their bed.

-In the car: Fasten baby into whatever type of safety seat suits his age and size.
+In the car: Fasten baby into whatever type of safety seat suits their age and size.

-During playtime: When your youngster rides a bike, he should wear a helmet.
-If you take him to a playground, choose one that has a shock-absorbing surface such as sand or wood mulch.
+During playtime: When your youngster rides a bike, they should wear a helmet.
+If you take them to a playground, choose one that has a shock-absorbing surface such as sand or wood mulch.

 Always and everywhere: Resist any urge to hit or shake your child.

-Although these precautions won’t totally guarantee that your child will escape cerebral palsy, they will help give his life a healthy start.
+Although these precautions won’t totally guarantee that your child will escape cerebral palsy, they will help give their life a healthy start.